The easiest way to track Google Ads campaigns in Salesforce

 - Landing Page

 - Landing Page Group

-Most form building tools (like Gravity Forms, Wix Forms, Jotform, etc) make it easy to add hidden fields.
+Most form-building tools (like Gravity Forms, Typeform, Jotform, etc) make it easy to add hidden fields.
 You simply drag and drop a ‘hidden’ field type into your form.
 Documentation on how to do this for various form builders can be seen here.